Leah Galton: Manchester United

 On 13 July 2018, it was announced that Galton was joining Manchester United for their inaugural season.
-She made her competitive debut for Manchester United, as a 59th minute substitute for Kirsty Hanson, in a 1–0 League Cup victory against Liverpool on 19 August and her Championship debut in a 12–0 win against Aston Villa on 9 September.
+She made her competitive debut for Manchester United, as a 59th-minute substitute for Kirsty Hanson, in a 1–0 League Cup victory against Liverpool on 19 August and her Championship debut in a 12–0 win against Aston Villa on 9 September.
 On 13 December, she scored her first goal for the club in a 3–0 win over Everton in the FA WSL Cup.
 She scored her first league goal in a 5–1 win over fellow title challengers Tottenham Hotspur on 31 March 2019.

 On 27 January 2020, Galton signed a new contract with United until the end of the 2020–21 season, with an option for a further year.
 She was voted FA WSL Player of the Month for December 2020 after scoring in all three of United's games including a brace against Bristol City.
 On 5 February 2021, Galton signed a new three-and-a-half-year contract with Manchester United until 2024 with the option for an additional year.
+She signed a further two-year extension with the club on 31 January 2024.

+On 29 April 2026, it was announced that Galton would leave Manchester United upon the expiry of her contract at the end of the 2025–26 season.
+She departed as the club's second-highest goalscorer behind Ella Toone with 44 goals, having made the third-most appearances behind Toone and Millie Turner.

+Burnley

+On 16 September 2026, Galton signed for WSL 2 club Burnley on a one-year contract with the option for a further year.